Trump Force One: Boeing 757-200 (2011–Present)

+The aircraft landing at McCarran International Airport in Las Vegas in 2014.

 On May 21, 2021, Trump announced in a press release that the plane would be restored and upgraded at a service facility in Louisiana.
 The aircraft was also given an updated livery, with the most noticeable change being a US flag on the tail in place of the original 'T'.
 It was recommissioned and flown to West Palm Beach, Florida, in October 2022.

 The aircraft appeared prominently on television on April 4, 2023, when it took Trump to LaGuardia Airport, New York, for his arraignment in a Manhattan criminal court.
 Similarly, Trump used the plane to fly to Miami in June 2023 when he was arraigned in federal court, in August 2023 to fly from Newark Liberty International Airport to Washington D.C. for a separate federal arraignment in relation to the 2020 election.

 While taxiing at the Palm Beach International Airport during the early hours of May 12, 2024, the plane clipped an unoccupied parked corporate jet.

 On August 9, 2024, while en route to Bozeman Yellowstone International Airport for a rally and fundraising stop in Bozeman, Montana, the plane was diverted to Billings Logan International Airport due to a mechanical issue.